General Career Advice for Writers

-If you decide against a formal degree program, we recommend local writers’ workshops.
+If you decide against a formal degree, we recommend local writers’ workshops.
 Also, go to as many writers’ conferences as you can.
 They educate you in the craft.
-They give you contacts and names you’ll yearn for come marketing time.
+They give you contacts and names you’ll need come marketing time.
 And they stoke that fire in the belly we all need.
 We recommend the Ossabaw Island Writer’s Retreat, where we also teach from time to time.

 Whatever you decide to do, good luck!